 - Go to the thermostat and turn off your air conditioner totally.

-- Look at other areas of your air conditioner through which air flows to make sure air is not restricted.
+- Check other areas of your system through which air flows to make sure air is not restricted.
 Make certain your air filters are clean and all the registers and vents are cleared off.

 - Columbia has most experienced HVAC technicians at Midland Air Service Experts, call now and schedule your air conditioner service.
 Whether your air conditioner is low on refrigerant or the evaporator coil is restricted, this is an issue that should be taken care of by AC professionals.

-Now find a good cool spot in front of the fan and wait for your technician to arrive.
+Now find a good cool spot in front of the fan and wait for your technician to show up.
 They will be able to make an expert diagnosis of the specific problem with your system and let you know what kind of air conditioner service you will need to repair the problem.
-Call Midland Air Service Experts at 803-399-7208 today or go online to make your air conditioner service appointment now.
+Call Midland Air at 803-399-7208 today or go online to make your air conditioner service appointment now.